General

 Living the questions

-If the way we’re operating in the world today is not leading to greater health and wellbeing for all involved, human and non-human, then how else could we be, work and collaborate together, across the divides of cultures and sectors?
-The World Ethic Forum is a vessel where we come together to learn from and inform each other, not just as individuals, but as collective organism.
+The World Ethic Forum is a vessel where we come together to learn from and inform each other, not just as individuals, but as a collective organism.
 Our guiding belief is that, if we tend to soil, there may be another way forward.
 For this, we have to go deep, slow down, and stay with the messiness: not rush to solutions, but understand, as a group, how we came to where we are.

 Living the questions Read More »